-EPA Updates Cleanup Plan for Wyckoff-Eagle Harbor Superfund Site on Bainbridge Island, Washington
+EPA updates cleanup plan for Wyckoff-Eagle Harbor Superfund Site on Bainbridge Island

-“This cleanup work at the Wyckoff site is critical to protecting people’s health and the health of Puget Sound,” said EPA Region 10 Administrator Chris Hladick.
-“We have improved and expedited our cleanup plans in response to public input, and we look forward to starting work this year to make the beaches safe again for the community.”
+“Cleaning up historic contamination at the Wyckoff site is critical to protecting people’s health and the health of Puget Sound,” said EPA Region 10 Administrator Chris Hladick.
+“We have improved our cleanup plans in response to public comments, and we look forward to making the property and nearby beaches safe again for the community to use and enjoy.”

 Creosote Health Risks

 Creosote is a chemical used to treat and protect utility poles, pier pilings and wooden rail road ties.
-At the Wyckoff site, the creosote often shows up in small seeps or patches on the lower beach, usually during very low tides in the summer.
-The creosote looks like motor oil with a rainbow sheen.
+At the Wyckoff site, creosote remains in the beach sediments north and east of the former wood treating site.
+Seeps of creosote are especially prevalent during low tides in the summer.
+The creosote appears as a brown oil that releases a rainbow sheen.
 Creosote contains polycyclic aromatic hydrocarbons or PAHs which can cause cancer.
 Creosote can also cause chemical burns on bare skin.
-EPA advises all beach visitors to avoid the contaminated closed areas of the beach until the cleanup is completed.
-These off-limits areas are marked with warning signs and can be viewed in EPA’s Wyckoff Beach Safety Fact Sheet.
+EPA advises all Pritchard Park visitors and their pets to avoid the closed areas of the beach until the cleanup is completed.
+Off-limits areas are marked with warning signs and can be viewed in EPA’s (https://semspub.epa.gov/src/document/10/100096339) Wyckoff Beach Safety Fact Sheet.

 The updated cleanup plan and more information is available on EPA’s Wyckoff Superfund website: Wyckoff-Eagle Harbor Superfund Site